About Formatting Questions

 Once you’ve created a question, you can customize it to fit your survey.
-Qualtrics gives you lots of formatting options, from changing the look of your questions to adding logic and validation.
+Click anywhere on a question to get started.

 Editing Question Text